 It all began some 3000 years ago, in the Greco-Roman world (these people seem to have invented everything), where the bikini can be seen drawn on an urn, or a mosaic, worn by women who participate in athletics.

-While the Greeks were very free spirited and open minded, their ancestors weren’t.
+While the Greeks were very free spirited and open minded, their descendants weren’t.
 A number of social factors, like politics and religion, did not let people liberate their body, making modesty the most respected characteristic.
 There was little or no need of bathing suits until the late 18th century.